feature-flow/twotieredkanban/doc/index.rst

 Organizing around value rather than time has a number of advantages:

-- It focuses the team on what's important to stake holders.
+- It focuses the team on what's important to stakeholders.

   This may, for example, focus a team on activities outside of traditional development, such as deployment or training, because the